akmalfahimi21/networking-journey/CCNA/Phase-1-Foundations/Module-1.3-Wireshark/notes2.0.md

 | **Speed** | Shows "The network is slow right now" | Shows "The network is slow because of a TCP window size issue" |
 | **Scale** | Monitors thousands of devices at once | Analyzes one specific connection at a time |

+## Implementing Wireshark
+So for this part we will be using wireshark to understand how packet are actually being managed from device to device.
 <img width="1920" height="1080" alt="Wireshark1 0" src="https://github.com/user-attachments/assets/7b91fbdc-9c14-4126-a23d-a50ced23e322" />
 <img width="1920" height="1080" alt="wireshark1 1" src="https://github.com/user-attachments/assets/3124d681-77e4-4b64-afd1-f310da294a1a" />

+If we click on the Wifi, we can see real live network traffic is going on here.

+Time        → when the packet was captured
+Source      → who sent it (IP or MAC address) Destination → who it's going to
+Protocol    → what type of traffic (DNS, TCP, HTTP etc) Length      → size of the packet in bytes
+Info        → quick summary of what the packet is doing

+The trafiic in going superfast.
+So we will capture